seanbaxter/circle/README.md

   return 0;
 }
 ```
 The main function parses command line arguments and turns them into enums.
 The're then packed into a tuple and passed to the generic dispatch, which automatically generates the nested switch statements and instantiates `shape_computer_t` over every one of the 27-elements in the 3x3x3 outer product of types.
-Because we're using enumerations as sets (and not just a way to declare constant values), and Circle supports enum introspection, the generic dispatch can automatically associate enumerators with types (or any other declaration that name lookup finds) with the `@(@enum_name())` trick.

 [(output)](examples/dispatch/output.txt)
 ```